Pavel-research/raml-specs-separated/types.md

 A trailing question mark, for example **description?**, indicates an optional property.

-### Template URI

-A template URI refers to a URI parameter, which is a variable element, enclosed in curly brackets ({}) inside a relative URI of a resource.

-RAML fully supports Level 2 as defined in [RFC6570](https://tools.ietf.org/html/rfc6570) for URI Templates.

 ### Markdown

 Throughout this specification, **Markdown** means [GitHub-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).